Your DMARC policy is defined in a line of text values, called a DMARC record. The record defines:

 |none||No action is taken on messages that don’t pass the DMARC checks by the receiving server.
 Messages are delivered normally to the recipient.||

-We recommend using this option when you first set up DMARC so messages from your domain are delivered normally.
+We recommend using this option when you first set up DMARC.
+With the none option, messages from your domain are delivered normally.
 While your policy is set to none, review DMARC reports regularly to learn how your mail is being authenticated and delivered.

-DMARC reports sent to you by receiving servers have details about the messages that can’t be authenticated by SPF or DKIM.
+DMARC reports sent to you by receiving servers have details about messages that SPF and DKIM can’t authenticate.
 If you find a significant number of messages from your domain are sent to spam, check your SPF and DKIM configuration.
 Read more about Troubleshooting DMARC.

-Don’t change your policy enforcement option to quarantine or reject until you understand how many and which messages aren’t authenticated by receiving servers.
+Don’t change your policy enforcement option to quarantine or reject until you understand which messages aren’t authenticated by receiving servers.

 |quarantine||Messages that aren’t authenticated with DMARC by the receiving server are sent to the recipient’s spam folder.
 If the receiving mail server has a quarantine configured, messages might be sent to quarantine, not directly to the recipient’s spam folder.||You continue to get DMARC reports with this option.|